Altona North Streets - History

 Stuber Road was constructed just off Grieve Parade, within the industrial area, around 1966/67 and was named to recognise another of Altona’s pioneer families – Albert August Stuber, his first wife Eva Stuber nee Seeger (1870-1919) and his second wife Annie Amelia Stuber nee Price (1873-1959).
-Albert was born in Germany and came to Australia in 1901 and to Altona in 1915 at almost the commencement of WWI which would have made it even more difficult to settle into any Australian town but fit in and prosper he and his family did.
+Albert was born in Germany and came to Australia in 1901 and to Altona in 1915 at the commencement of WWI, at a time which would have made it very difficult to settle into any Australian town but fit into Altona and prosper he and his family did.
 Like his fellow pioneer residents, Albert Stuber contributed to the growth and progress of Altona and its residents.
 Together with his son, Albert jnr, the Stuber family assisted new residents with the construction of their homes as they were both carpenters as well as undertaking a number of major repair works to civil structure.
 Albert August Ferdinand Stuber passed away in August 1946 and is buried within the Fawkner Memorial Park (Garden of Remembrance 1, Section 8, Niche OUU).
 Annie Amela Stuber passed away in 1959 and is buried alongside her husband.

 Research: Graeme Reilly (ALHS) 2020